Checking the Safety of Your Baby’s Crib

 - Choose crib sheets that fit snugly on the crib mattress so they cannot be dislodged by pulling on the corner of the sheet.

-- Never place bumpers, pillows, plush toys or thick quilts in a baby’s sleep environment as they are a suffocation hazard.
+- Never place bumpers, pillows, plush toys or thick quilts in a newborn’s sleep environment because they are a suffocation hazard.

 - Measure the distance between the slats of the crib.
-Crib slats should be no more than 2 3/8 inches apart (about the width of a soda can) so your baby’s head can’t get trapped.
+Crib slats should be less than 2 3/8 inches apart (about the width of a soda can) so your baby’s head can’t get trapped.

 - Check that the mattress fits snugly inside of the crib.
 If you can fit more than two fingers between the mattress and the side of the crib, then the mattress isn’t a good fit.

-- Don’t use an inflatable air mattress as babies can suffocate on the mattress or become trapped between the mattress and the crib frame.
+- Don’t use an inflatable air mattress.
+Newborns can suffocate on the mattress or get trapped between the mattress and the crib frame.

 According to the Eunice Kennedy Shriver National Institute of Child Health and Human Development, all babies sleep safest on their backs.
 The back sleep position reduces the risk of sudden infant death syndrome (SIDS), so remember to place your baby on his or her back for naps and at night.